 Warrick is a regular MC at legal industry events in Australia and New Zealand and a Past President and Life Member of the Australasian Legal Practice Management Association (ALPMA).
 Warrick is currently a Non-Executive Director, NSW Business Chamber; and appointed Community Representative, City of Parramatta Local Planning Panel.
 Warrick holds an MBA (WSU), Graduate Diploma in Financial Management and a Bachelor of Arts (UNE).

-Executive Director, Centre for Legal Innovation (Australia, New Zealand and Asia Pacific) (CLI); Member/Secretariat, Steering Group, Chief Innovation Officers Forum; Founder, CLI Legalpreneurs Lab; Australian Representative, Asia-Pacific Legal Innovation & Technology Association (ALITA) Advisory Board; Assistant Director, Research & Scholarship, The College of Law; Member, Innovation Committee, Queensland Law Society
+Executive Director, Centre for Legal Innovation (Australia, New Zealand and Asia Pacific) (CLI); Founder, CLI Legalpreneurs Lab; Australian Representative, Asia-Pacific Legal Innovation & Technology Association (ALITA) Advisory Board; Assistant Director, Research & Scholarship, The College of Law; Chair, Innovation Committee, Queensland Law Society

 As the Executive Director, CLI, Terri works internationally with leaders and managers of law firms, alternative legal service/product providers, legal associations, legal incubators and accelerators, legaltech/AI entrepreneurs, law schools, business schools, business professionals and lawyers, supporting their contribution to the transformation of legal practice.
 She has been a global thought leader in people centred legal practice innovation for more than 25 years, having lived/worked in Australia, Asia, UK and US.